As seen in Expression variables

 calculated value that uses a different type than

-.
+numeric.
 This is where

-variables may be
+custom variables may be

 useful.

-For a custom
+For a custom variable, all

 details can be freely defined:

-the base type: numeric
+the base type: numeric,

-string
+string or

-is also
+number is also

 accepted as an alias for